-In this tutorial we show you how to install Sublime Text 4 on Ubuntu, Linux Mint, and other Ubuntu-based Linux distros the recommended way.
+In this post we show you how to install Sublime Text 4 on Ubuntu, Linux Mint, and other Ubuntu-based Linux distros the recommended way.

 Sublime Text is a popular cross-platform text editor with a big following among web and software developers.
-But while Sublime Text is available for Linux distros like Ubuntu, as well as Windows and macOS, it’s not available to install from the Ubuntu repos.
+But while Sublime Text is available for Linux distros like Ubuntu (as well as Windows and macOS) it’s not available to install directly from the Ubuntu repos.

-Sublime Text is a proprietary text editor that’s available to use on all major operating systems, including Linux-based ones like Ubuntu.
+Sublime Text is a proprietary text editor available for use on all major operating systems, including Linux-based ones like Ubuntu.

 As editor’s go, Sublime is fast and responsive — faster than the Atom text editor, anyhow — and it boasts an expansive feature set that can be extended further using plugins.
 Heck, an entire ecosystem of Sublime Text plugins are available out there (just be aware some may not work with the latest Sublime Text release due to its migration to Python 3.8).

 All great, so what there’s a “catch” to using Sublime Text.